cx-prog-lang/.github/features/func_in_struct.md

 ## Specification

-Since a function member is always initialized to a default value, the containing structure _should_ define a default value if it contains a function member.
+Since a function member is always initialized to the default value, the containing structure _should_ define a default value if it contains a function member.

 From the referencer's point of view, a function member is exactly the same as a function pointer member.